jrandj/aws-security-specialty/README.md

         * If using an identity token, leave the **OAuth Scopes** option unspecified.
 If needed choose **Integration Request** to add the `context.authorizer.claims` expressions in a body-mapping template to pass the specified identity claims property from the user pool to the backend.
         * If using an access token, type one or more full names of scope into **OAuth Scopes** that has been configured when the Amazon Cognito user pool was created.

     * With the COGNITO_USER_POOLS authorizer, if the OAuth Scopes option isn't specified, API Gateway treats the supplied token as an identity token and verifies the claimed identity against the one from the user pool.
-Otherwise, API Gateway treats the supplied token as an access token and verifies the access scopes that are claimed in the token against the authorization scopes declared on the method.
+Otherwise, API Gateway treats the supplied token as an access token and verifies the access scopes that are claimed in the token against the authorisation scopes declared on the method.

     * Instead of using the API Gateway console, you can also enable an Amazon Cognito user pool on a method by specifying an OpenAPI definition file and importing the API definition into API Gateway.